Jaguar XJ (X350)

+While it was generally well received and profitable, sales were less than Jaguar had expected.
+It was followed by the XJ X351.

 X350

 Body and chassis

-The X350's aluminium bodyshell used an aerospace construction method, a hybrid of adhesive bonding and rivet joinery and known as rivet-bonding or riv-bonding — an industry first in volume automotive production.
-Both chassis and body formed an aluminium unibody structure.
-Using aluminium rather than steel required new techniques, technological development and production layout along with significant investment.
+The X350's aluminium bodyshell used an aerospace construction method, a hybrid of adhesive bonding and rivet joinery and known as rivet-bonding or riv-bonding, which was an industry first in volume automotive production.
+Both chassis and car body formed an aluminium unibody structure.
+Using aluminium rather than steel required new techniques, technological development, and production layout, along with significant investment.

-The stressed aluminium unibody used 15 aluminium castings, 35 extrusions and 284 stampings bonded using 120 yards of robotically-applied, heat-cured, aerospace-grade epoxy adhesives and approximately 3,200 self-piercing zinc-coated, boron steel rivets — Jaguar's first use of self-piercing rivets.
+The stressed aluminium unibody used 15 aluminium castings, 35 extrusions, and 284 stampings, which were bonded using 120 yards of robotically applied, heat-cured, aerospace-grade epoxy adhesives, and approximately 3,200 self-piercing zinc-coated, boron steel rivets, which were Jaguar's first use of self-piercing rivets.
 In addition to the rivets, which do not require a predrilled or punched hole, each rivet making its own hole on insertion, the process also uses a small number of nuts, bolts, and spot welds.
 Castings and extrusions accounted for about 11 percent of the XJ bodyshell.

-To ensure manufacturing feasibility, numerous styling elements required a redesign to accommodate forming in aluminium rather than steel, including the bonnet profiles, especially around the headlamps; the radii in the wing-to-bumper gaps and the rear wing/door shut pressing; the side light configuration and the bodyside ‘haunch’.
-Chief Program engineer Russ Varney said the XJ also taught Jaguar "about the springback of stamped parts, where the pieces won't keep their exact shape."
+To ensure manufacturing feasibility, numerous styling elements required a redesign to accommodate forming in aluminium rather than steel, including the bonnet profiles, especially around the headlamps; the radii in the wing-to-bumper gaps and the rear wing/door shut pressing; the side light configuration, and the bodyside haunch.
+Jaguar's chief program engineer Russ Varney, who engineered the Jaguar XK's 2007 redesign, said the XJ also taught Jaguar "about the 'springback' of stamped parts, where the pieces won't keep their exact shape."

 To reduce front-end collision repair costs and ameliorate increased insurance rates associated with aluminium construction, the body was designed to withstand an impact of 10 mph without structural damage and used a bolt-on front-end module (BOFE).
 A hydroformed aluminium extrusion with an energy-absorbing foam cover formed a bumper beam cross-member, to provide strength and crushability in the event of a minor collision.
-Sacrificial extruded aluminium "crash cans" were designed to protect the body structure and front-end componentry.
+Sacrificial extruded aluminium crash cans were designed to protect the body structure and front-end componentry.

-Steel is used for front and rear subframes and magnesium (as strong as aluminium while 30 per cent lighter) is used for seat frames and lateral instrument panel beams.

-Jaguar had previously and prominently used aluminium construction, in the XK120 which was produced in the 1940s and used aluminium panels, along with its C‑Type and D‑Type race cars as well as the 1960s E-Type which used aluminium chassis and body design.

-Ford retained the bonding and riveting patents of the XJ's aluminium monocoque body, when it sold Jaguar to Indian automobile manufacturer Tata Motors in 2008.
+Steel is used for front and rear subframes, and magnesium, which is as strong as aluminium while 30 per cent lighter, is used for seat frames and lateral instrument panel beams.
+Jaguar had previously and prominently used aluminum construction in the XK120, which was produced in the 1940s and used aluminium panels, along with its C‑Type and D‑Type race cars, as well as the 1960s E-Type, which used aluminium chassis and body design.
+Ford retained the bonding and riveting patents of the XJ's aluminium monocoque body when it sold Jaguar to Indian automobile manufacturer Tata Motors in 2008.